joeatwork/coach/README.md

 2: TODO clean up README
 3: TODO write good --help messages for commands

-# you can mark a task as done using it's index
+# you can mark a task as done using its index
 $ coach task done 2

 # now you can see your changes in your to-do list